 Playlists are the most important way we listen to music today.
 Industry estimates show that 1 in every 5 plays happens in a playlist across all streaming platforms.
 That’s a lot of playlists people!

-From an artist’s point of view, playlists are a gift to your fans and a powerful promotional tool: Here’s this thing I made for you!
+From an artist’s point of view, playlists are a gift to your fans and a powerful music promotion tool: Here’s this thing I made for you!
 After you distribute your music, you have to get creative about the ways you share it.

 They’re a great way to showcase your music without being too annoying.
 How?
 Slip one or two of your songs in your playlists—make it work thematically and musically.